Raaz902/To-Do-Application-MERN/README.md

 # To-Do-Application-MERN
 This is a full stack web Applicatoin.
-In this application users can create accounts, sign in securely, and manage their tasks under their profiles.
+In this application user can create accounts, sign in securely, and manage their tasks under their profiles.